anasattili/learning-journal/README.md

 **My our three point that I always put it in my mind to keep yourself in a growth mindset.**

-* First one I always try to make my best and use the hard working in what ever I do.
+* First one I always try to make my best and use the hard working in what ever I do
-* second I used to put my self in a challenging environment.
+* second I used to put my self in a challenging environment
-* third I always try to learn from people who had a huge science and experience and make it inspire.
+* third I always try to learn from people who had a huge science and experience and make it inspire